mwinel/ticketing-app/auth/README.md

 - [Docker](https://www.docker.com/)
 - [MongoDB](https://www.mongodb.com/)

-## Installation
+## Installation & Running the API

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Follow the guidelines in this [README.md](https://github.com/mwinel/ticketing-app/blob/master/README.md) for enviroment set up and running your app.

 ## REST API

-The REST API to the auth servce is described below.
+The REST API to the auth service is described below.
+You can test these endpoints using [postman](https://www.postman.com/downloads/).

 ### User Sign Up